seojuice

 f"{row['ctr']*100:>5.1f}% pos={row['position']:>5.1f} {q}")

 That's the entire integration.
-Run it and you'll see the top 25 queries over the last 28 days, sorted by clicks.
-Two notes: sc-domain:example.com is for domain properties (the recommended type); use the full URL form only for URL-prefix properties.
-GSC data lags ~2 days, which is why we end at today - 2.
+Run it and you'll see your top 25 queries over the last 28 days.
+Two notes. sc-domain:example.com is for domain properties, the type I'd recommend; use the full URL form only for URL-prefix properties.
+And GSC data lags about two days, which is why we end at today - 2.
+Query today and you get an empty response that fooled me into thinking the whole thing was broken.

-The query-by-page matrix — the version that actually drives decisions — adds a second dimension and bumps the row limit:
+The query-by-page matrix, the version that changes what I do on a given week, adds a second dimension and a higher row limit:

 request = {